House OKs GOP tax bill in Trump win; Senate fate less clear

 "Passing this bill is the single biggest thing we can do to grow the economy, to restore opportunity and help those middle income families who are struggling," said House Speaker Paul Ryan, R-Wis.

+Thirteen Republicans — all but one from high-tax California, New York and New Jersey — voted "no" because the plan would erase tax deductions for state and local income and sales taxes and limit property tax deductions to $10,000.
+Defectors included House Appropriations Committee Chairman Rodney Frelinghuysen, R-N.J., who said the measure would "hurt New Jersey families."

-Democrats derided the measure as a scheme that would help the rich but do little for anyone else.
+Democrats derided the plan as a scheme to help the rich but do little for others.

 Continue Reading Below